Meet Our Walk Leaders

 I started birding with my father as a child.
 He built bird feeders for anyone who wanted one.
 Family vacations always had a field guide in the car.
 Since that beginning, I have acquired a life list of 1234 birds nationally and internationally.
 I enjoy sharing my love for birds and wildlife with everyone.
 I especially love getting new birders out into the field to make new discoveries.

-My favorite birding locations are Wake Robin trail, Headlands SP, The Rookery; from my kayak at Headwaters, LaDue Reservoir, Mosquito SP.
+My favorite birding locations are Wake Robin Trail, Headlands SP, The Rookery, from my kayak at Headwaters, LaDue Reservoir, and Mosquito SP.

 Jim Cihula